terraform-provider-openstack/terraform-provider-openstack/website/docs/r/db_instance_v1.html.markdown

     instance.
 The network object structure is documented below.
 Changing this creates a new instance.

+* `user` - (Optional) An array of username, password, host and databases.
+The user object structure is documented below.

+* `database` - (Optional) An array of database name, charset and collate.
+The database object structure is documented below.

 The `datastore` block supports:

 * `type` - (Required) Database engine type to be used in new instance.
 Changing this